Docbroke/w3m-dmenu/README.md

-Read comments in w3m-browse file
+Read comments in dmenu-browse file
 I will update readme later